maigesPack: A Computational Environment for Microarray Data Analysis: Some examples

-This function automatically sets the spots for each chip (column) independently that will be used according with the criteria specified.
-For example, if the user want to remove spots with signal to noise ratio less than 1.5, specify this value as \code{sigNoise=1.5}, to remove spots marked with flags 1 and 4, specify \code{rmFlag=c(1,4)}, and so on.
+This function automatically set spots independently for each chip (column) that will be used according with specified criteria.
+For example, if the user want to remove spots with signal to noise ratio less than 1.5, specify this value as \textit{sigNoise=1.5}; to remove spots marked with flags 1 and 4, specify \textit{rmFlag=c(1,4)}, and so on.

-Once this is done, the main function to do the normalization is \code{normLoc} that uses another function from \pkg{limma} package.
-The most usual normalization method may be applied by the function.
+Once this is done, the main function for normalization step is \texttt{normLoc} that uses another function from \texttt{limma} package.
+The most usual normalization method may be applied by the function given below.

-There are another possibilities to do the normalization, like the method OLIN implemented in a package with the same name, and the method that repeats the lowess fitting calculating the standard variation and confidence interval.
-These may be done by using the commands below, but pay attention with them because they are very time consuming, so it is interesting to look their arguments.
+There are other useful methods for data normalization, like OLIN method available in an eponymous package, and another method that repeats lowess fitting calculating standard variation and confidence interval for $W$ values.
+These methods can be used with commands below, but they must be used with caution because both of them are computational intensive, so it is interesting to check their arguments.

-After the locale normalization the user can use the functions \code{normScaleMarray} and \code{norm\-ScaleLimma} to do scale adjustment.
-The first method use a function from \pkg{marray} package and the second use a function from \pkg{limma} package.
+After locale normalization, it is possible to use functions like \texttt{normScaleMarray} or \texttt{normScaleLimma} to do scale adjustment.
+The first method use a function from \texttt{marray} package and the second use a function from \texttt{limma} package.
 To do scale adjustment between print tips use the command below.

 To adjust the scale between chips estimating the adjustment factor by MAD use the following command.